-IPakistan made significant progress, with a drop in polio cases from 306 in 2014 to 54 in 2015, and only 14 cases from 10 districts till date in 2016.
-National and provincial Emergency Operation Centres (EOC) were established to coordinate the programme, and a new focused National Emergency Action Plan was developed with firm management, oversight and accountability mechanisms.
+Pakistan made significant progress, with a drop in polio cases from 306 in 2014 to 54 in 2015, 20 cases from 10 districts in 2016 and only 3 cases reported from 3 districts till July 2017.
+National and provincial Emergency Operation Centres (EOC) have been strengthened to coordinate the programme, and a new focused National Emergency Action Plan was developed with firm management, oversight and accountability mechanisms.

-A coherent Low Transmission Season strategy was developed for implementation in the 2015-16 winter months, when it is easier to stop the virus.
-Nine well-planned and high-quality campaigns were conducted, implementing the paradigm shift for campaign performance from “covered” children to a relentless focus on “missed” children.
 Twelve high-risk Tier 1 districts were identified in the core polio transmission reservoirs, with targeted interventions including implementation of full-time female vaccinators and focused deployment of additional staff.
 A Rapid Response Unit was established to further enhance the capacity of the EOC network to respond to identified triggers.
-At the completion of the Low Season, more than 280 million doses had been delivered to under-5 children across the country.

 To sustain previous gains, the Pakistan polio programme is hiring more female vaccinators, for whom it is culturally acceptable to enter a house and vaccinate infant children.
 In two-person mobile team areas, a relentless focus on improving microplanning is improving accountability of teams and reduce missed children.
 These teams are now covering fewer houses to improve quality.
 The programme is also focusing on better understanding populations from neighboring Afghanistan who regularly travel between the countries and on occasion take the virus with them.
 Finally, the programme supports strengthening of routine immunization system to ensure all children, particularly for the introduction of one dose of the injectable Inactivated Polio Vaccine (IPV).